renekreijveld/livechecklist/Checklist.English.md

 * Cleaned all test newsletters?

 ## .htaccess
-* Redirect non-www to www setup in .htaccess?
+* Redirect non-www to www setup in .htaccess or webserver hostfile?
 * Added line to show XMAP sitemap as sitemap.xml?

 ## Security